krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 >>>
 ```

-If you notice, this replaces the 3rd and 4th octets.
+Notice that this replaces the 3rd and 4th octets.
 We only want to replace the 3rd octet though.
 The `replace` built-in method supports an optional parameter which specifies how many occurrences to replace of the matching string.

 ##### Step 9